 Where to Stay in Lake Tahoe for Luxury

 Deerfield Lodge at Heavenly is a luxury mainstay of South Lake Tahoe, secreted into the welcoming tall pines downtown and presenting invitingly large pet-friendly digs fitted with fireplaces, sumptuous mattresses, some with Jacuzzi tubs and balconies, and all capped by gorgeous views.
 The helpful staff members are famous for sightseeing, dining, and outdoor adventure suggestions, plus bottled water and snacks in-room are free, as are parking and Wi-Fi.

 The Landing Resort & Spa is the newest spa resort in downtown and is going all out to impress.
 Built on the lakefront in a unique contemporary structure, the gorgeous wood and stone décor carries throughout, while top-tier gourmet cuisine is on-site, an impressive spa enclave lists feel-good therapies, and a five-star service team is at your every call.

-Howard Johnson South Lake Tahoe provides affordable access for all travelers to ski hills, hikes in state parks, beach sports, and a huge menu of attractions and events throughout the downtown area.
-Geared to families and groups, as well as couples and single vacationers, this address also invites pets.
+Elevation provides affordable access for all travelers to ski hills, hikes in state parks, beach sports, and a huge menu of attractions and events throughout the downtown area.
+Geared to families and groups, as well as couples and single vacationers, this hotel also invites pets.
 Amenities include discounted breakfast coupon's for the restaurant next door, Heidi's, WiFi and laundry facilities.

 Stardust Lodge boasts extensive activities for younger travelers, starting with free morning doughnuts.
 The stellar staff members provide fun options to make the kids' stay enjoyable.
 Free popcorn and a DVD library are a nice touch, and the abundance of board games, free Wi-Fi, and no-charge mountain bikes may have the entire family singing this downtown resort's praises.